Kiopsy/Boolean_FV/README.md

 # Boolean_FV
-A recreation of the paper "Facilitated Variation: How Evolution Learns from Past ENvirionments To Generalize to New Enironments".
+A recreation of the paper by Parter et al., "Facilitated Variation: How Evolution Learns from Past Envirionments To Generalize to New Environments".
 We evolve logic gate circuits to satisfy a boolean function goal.